Seth-Agbavitor/Big-Data-Processing-with-Hadoop-and-Spark/README.md

-Iowa Liquor Sales Data Pipeline
+Data Pipeline and Overview

-Overview

-This project uses Hadoop and Spark to process the Iowa Liquor Sales dataset.
-It involves reading unstructured data, converting it to structured format, and storing it in a Spark Delta table without duplicates.
+This project leverages Hadoop and Spark to process the Iowa Liquor Sales dataset.
+The pipeline handles unstructured data, transforms it into a structured format, and stores it in a Spark Delta Table while ensuring data consistency and eliminating duplicates.

-Pipeline steps:
+Pipeline Steps

-1. Hadoop: Reads and converts unstructured text data to structured CSV format, stored in HDFS.

-2. Spark:
+1. Data Ingestion with Hadoop

+Task: Reads raw, unstructured text data.
+Output: Converts the data into a structured CSV format.
+Storage: Writes the structured data into the Hadoop Distributed File System (HDFS).

+2. Data Processing with Spark

+Schema Definition:
-Defines and enforces data schema.
+Defines and enforces a strict schema to ensure data consistency.

+Data Transformation:
-Transforms data types and enhances the dataset.
+Converts data types for compatibility and analysis.

-Updates the Delta table ensuring no duplicates.

-Optimizations:

-Caching: Improves processing speed.

-Repartitioning: Optimizes data distribution.

-countDistinct: Ensures data uniqueness.
+Enhances the dataset by adding calculated fields or derived metrics (e.g., total sales, region-based aggregation).

+Delta Table Management:
+Writes the transformed data to a Spark Delta table.
+Implements MERGE logic to ensure no duplicate records are inserted.

+Optimizations Algorithms

+1. Caching
+Purpose: Speeds up repeated transformations by temporarily storing intermediate results in memory.

+2. Repartitioning
+Purpose: Balances data distribution across nodes for efficient processing.
+Method: Reorganizes data based on key fields like date, region, or store ID to optimize queries.

+2. Distinct Record Handling
+Approach: Uses countDistinct and deduplication logic to eliminate redundancy and maintain dataset integrity.